Chiantishire (Succession)

-"Chiantishire" is the eighth episode of the third season of the HBO satirical comedy-drama television series Succession, and the 28th overall.
-It was written by series creator Jesse Armstrong and directed by Mark Mylod, and aired on December 5, 2021.
+"Chiantishire" is the eighth and penultimate episode of the third season of the American satirical comedy-drama television series Succession, and the 28th episode overall.
+It was written by series creator Jesse Armstrong and directed by Mark Mylod, and originally aired on HBO on December 5, 2021.

 The episode follows the Roys visiting Tuscany to attend the wedding of Logan's second wife, Lady Caroline Collingwood, while working to finalize Waystar's acquisition of streaming giant GoJo.

 "Chiantishire" was nominated for three Primetime Emmy Awards at the 74th ceremony, including for Outstanding Guest Actress in a Drama Series for Harriet Walter's performance.